artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 1. After normalization is approved, the SIP runs through a number of micro-services, including processing of the submission documentation, generation of the METS file, indexing, generation of the DIP and packaging of the AIP.

 2. When these micro-services are complete, the user can upload the DIP and store the AIP.
-See below for :ref:`ArchivesSpace <dip-upload-AS>` and Archivists Toolkit DIP upload
+See below for :ref:`ArchivesSpace <dip-upload-AS>` and Archivists' Toolkit DIP upload

 .. figure:: images/StoreAIPUpDIP1.*